jaehong21/hibiscus/ARCHITECTURE.md

 1. User starts the application with `hibiscus` or `hibiscus --profile <aws-profile>`
 2. `main.go` calls `cmd.Execute()` to start the application
-3. The root command initializes the configuration and creates a new Bubble Tea program
+3. The root command initializes configuration and constructs the tview application with service factories
-4. The main TUI model is initialized with sub-models for each AWS service
-5. The Bubble Tea program starts the event loop:
-   - Renders the UI based on the current model state
-   - Captures user input
-   - Updates the model state based on user input
-   - Rerenders the UI

-Navigation follows a tab-based approach, where users can switch between different AWS services.
-Each service has its own view with tables, forms, and other UI components for interacting with the service's resources.
+4. Each service kicks off its initial AWS fetch asynchronously, scheduling redraws via `Application.QueueUpdateDraw`
+5. The tview event loop renders the active service, while global keybindings (`:`, `/`, `Esc`, `R`) are intercepted by the shell

+Navigation is hierarchical: the command palette swaps between services, `Enter` drills into child resources (e.g., hosted zones → records), and `Esc` climbs back up one level.

 ## Implementation Details

-### Bubble Tea Components
+### tview Components

-Hibiscus uses several Bubble Tea components:
-- `table`: For displaying tabular data (e.g., ECR repositories, Route53 records, ELB load balancers and listeners)
-- `spinner`: For showing loading states when fetching data from AWS
-- `textinput`: For text input fields
+Hibiscus relies on core tview primitives:

+- `Table`: renders paginated AWS data sets with keyboard selection
+- `InputField`: powers filter mode (`/`) and the `:` command palette
+- `Pages` / `Flex`: swap between hierarchy levels (repos → images, etc.) without rebuilding widgets
+- `Grid`: centers overlays such as the command palette and future modals

 ### AWS Integration